fereshtehamini/USMap/README.md

-# DATASCI 209 flask template
+# DATASCI 209 flask US Map Example

 This repo provides a basic flask app for DATASCI 209 students and instructors.
 You can run this flask app locally for development/debugging or deploy it to [Vercel](https://vercel.com).